Enable and create Domains¶

 This feature is provided as a tech preview and could change in backwards incompatible ways in the future.

-Domains are an optional feature that enables true multi-tenancy in Pulp.
-Enabling domains allows multiple tenants to use the same Pulp instance in a safe and isolated manner without worry that other users can modify or interfere with your workflows.
+Domains are an optional feature that enables one sort of multi-tenancy in Pulp.
+Enabling domains allows multiple tenants to use the same Pulp instance in a safe and isolated manner, without worry that other users can modify or interfere with your workflows.
 Each domain acts as a unique namespace for that user and their Pulp objects, completely isolated from the other domains.
 To this end each domain can be customized to use their own storage backend to store their artifacts and content, ensuring each user has complete control over the content they manage in Pulp.

 Warning